weavedb/weavedb/docs/docs/examples/relayer-nft.md

 We will set up the relayer as NextJS serverless api located at `/pages/api/ownerOf`.

-The relayer receives signed parameters from frontend users and checks the owner of the NFT with `tokenID` embedded in the prameters, then relays the DB query with an additional data of `owner` attached to the query.
+The relayer receives signed parameters from frontend users and checks the owner of the NFT with `tokenID` embedded in the parameters, then relays the DB query with an additional data of `owner` attached to the query.

 ```js
 const { Contract, providers } = require("ethers")